marixel/jina-vault2/! chapter 4 (respiration).md

 <!--ID: 1691315248735-->

-44. What is NAD+? :: NAD+ stands for Nicotinamide Adenine Dinucleotide, and it is a coenzyme that acts as an oxidizing agent, accepting electrons during redox reactions.
+44. What is [[NAD+]]? :: NAD+ stands for Nicotinamide Adenine Dinucleotide, and it is a coenzyme that acts as an oxidizing agent, accepting electrons during redox reactions.

 45. Describe glycolysis. :: Glycolysis is the first step in both aerobic and anaerobic respiration, where one molecule of glucose is broken down into two molecules of pyruvate.
 During this process, a net gain of two ATP and two NADH molecules is produced.